Grants for Classroom Support

 Applications accepted year round for grants under $5,000.

-will award 50 grants of up to $10,000 each and a
+The 2004 Toyota TAPESTRY program will award 50 grants of up to $10,000 each and a

 minimum of 20 "mini-grants" of $2,500 each to K-12 science teachers.
 Interested teachers should propose innovative science projects that can be implemented in their school or school district over a one-year period.
 Toyota TAPESTRY projects demonstrate creativity, involve risk-taking, possess a visionary quality, and model a novel way of presenting science.
 If you have a great way to make science come alive, apply for a Toyota TAPESTRY grant.